searri/dominion-randomizer/README.md

 # Dominion Randomizer (aka Kingdom Creator)

 https://www.dominionrandomizer.com is a kingdom randomizer, or card picker, for Dominion.
+This is a fork specifically for the cards I own.

 Feel free to make any improvements you see fit and send me a pull request!

 ## Development
 This is a static site served through GitHub Pages.
-Check the `/docs` directory in `master` to see the source currently being served at http://www.dominionrandomizer.com.
+Check the `/docs` directory in `master` to see the source currently being served at http://searri.github.io/dominion-randomizer.

 ### Commands